 Create new traditions

-Christmas is all about traditions, and there is no better time than now to make some new ones.
-Christmas Eve traditions can be calming and quiet, helping to encourage children to settle down and relax if they can.
-Some of our favourite ideas include:
+Christmas is all about traditions and there is no better time than now to make some new ones with your new family.
+Christmas Eve traditions should be calming and quiet, helping to encourage your children to settle down and relax if they can.
+Some of our favourite Christmas baby bedtime routine ideas include:

 - A bedtime story.
-The old classic, but it really works.
-Have a section of Chrismas themed story books to hand and read as many as it takes to bring little heart rates back down to a normal level.
+The old classic but it really works.
+Have a section of Christmas-themed story books to hand and read a couple to bring little heart rates back down to a normal level.
+Maybe finish with one of your child’s favourites just to keep things normal.

 - A Christmas movie.
 It's the ideal time to cuddle up on the sofa and watch Elf, don't you think?

-- Track Santa's progress.
-Just google it.
-Kids are fascinated with watching where Santa is, and the closer her gets to your house, the more important it is they go to sleep!
+- Track Santa's progress – you can find this online from 1 December.
+Kids will be fascinated to see where Santa has got to and tell them that the closer he gets to your home, the more important it is they go to sleep!

 - Drink warm milk and listen to Christmas songs.